Skip to main content

 Phone: (765) 496-3597

-Melanie Beasley received her Ph.D. from the University of California, San Diego in 2016.
+Melanie Beasley received her B.S. in Anthropology from University of California, Davis (2003), M.A. in Anthropology from California State University, Chico (2008), and Ph.D. in Anthropology from the University of California, San Diego (2016).
 From 2017-2019, she was a Haslam Postdoctoral Fellow at the University of Tennessee, Knoxville conducting research at the Forensic Anthropology Center.
-Dr. Beasley will be joining the Purdue University faculty in Fall 2019.
+Dr. Beasley joined Purdue University as an Assistant Professor in Fall 2019.

 Biological anthropology, human-environment interactions, stable isotope ecology, paleoanthropology, human evolution, bioarchaeology, prehistoric diet and health, forensic anthropology, stable isotope forensics for predicting region-of-origin, human versus non-human bone identification, and decomposition/post-mortem interval estimation.